SinaHonari/RCN/README.md

 h=/path/to/shared_conv_params_test_300W.pickle
 ```

+The error results will be saved in '__error_on_sets/test_set_results.txt__', inside the directory where `shared_conv_params_test_300W.pickle` file exists.

 ## Only Denoising model:

-In order to draw keypoints using a trained Denoising model on 300W dataset, you need to have a trained RCN_300W model.
-The following command uses the RCN_300W model (named 'RCN_test') to get one_hot_predictions and passes that to the Denoising_300W model (named 'Denoising_test') for its predictions.
-Note that this is not the joint model prediction, only the Denoising prediction:
+In order to get the prediction error using a trained Denoising model on 300W dataset, you need to have a trained RCN_300W model.
+The following command uses the RCN_300W model (named 'RCN_test') to get one_hot_predictions of the RCN model and passes that as the input to the Denoising_300W model (named 'Denoising_test') for its predictions.
+Note that this is not the joint model prediction, only the Denoising model prediction:

 ```
 THEANO_FLAGS=floatX=float32,device=gpu,force_device=True python eval_test_set_coarse_fine_conv.py --pat
-h=/path/to/shared_conv_params_Denoising_test_300W.pickle --cfNet_path=models_round_2/shared_conv_params_RCN_test_300W.pickle
+h=/path/to/shared_conv_params_Denoising_test_300W.pickle --cfNet_path=/path/to/shared_conv_params_RCN_test_300W.pickle
 ```

 ## Joint RCN / Denoising model evaluation: